Mallory606/Human-Benchmark/README.md

 will change to green.
 Once your input perfectly matches the given passage, the game will end and it will give you your score of typing speed in words per minute.

+### Number Memory Game

+To play this game, first memorize the number while it is on the screen.
+After 3 seconds it disappears, and the text field will appear, so you can enter in the number as you remember it.
+Press the "Submit" button to check your answer.
+At the checking screen the "Next" button will also appear.
+Press this button to either move on the the next round if you are successful or to bring up the Game Over pop up if you are not.
+Non number input automatically ends the game.
+Input with less digits than the given number will fill the empty space with zeros on the screen.
+Input with more digits than the given number will display all extra digits in red and will be off center on the screen.